-- Summarize the geotechnical design and construction recommendations. - Identify general specification criteria for the construction contract and provide recommendations for special provisions, if required. - Summarize the results of the geotechnical analyses. - Provide design recommendations for the signal foundations, retaining walls, and embankment design.
+- Summarize the geotechnical design and construction recommendations. - Identify general specification criteria for the construction contract and provide recommendations for special provisions, if required. - Summarize the results of the geotechnical analyses. - Provide design recommendations for the embankment design and pavement design.